-Approximately 1,100 student residents live in two residence halls and eight apartment buildings owned and operated by UIS on the Springfield campus.
+In 2020, approximately 833 student residents lived in two residence halls and eight apartment buildings owned and operated by UIS on the Springfield campus.
+Maximum capacity for all areas is 1,123 beds.
 There are no student housing facilities at UIS Peoria or UIS Innovate Springfield.